 Out To Swim is one of London’s biggest LGBTQ sports club and one of the UK’s largest masters swimming organisations.

-I caught up with Emily Chong from Out To Swim, to see why the club has been making such a splash.
+We caught up with Emily Chong from Out To Swim to see why the club has been making such a splash.

-Having had a strong presence at the Gay Games in Paris in 2018, is it difficult to sustain the enthusiasm and momentum of the club?
+Having had a strong presence at the Gay Games in Paris in 2018, is it difficult to continue to sustain the enthusiasm and momentum of the club?

 We had great success at Gay Games, winning overall club at the pool swimming competition.
 Many medals were also won in open water, triathlon, and synchronised swimming.
 Plus we had the biggest number of water polo players of all clubs entered into the tournament.

 Like all athletes, we have an on-season period when we race flat out, and an off-season period when we recover and build on training.
 Naturally, people tend to get more excited when there’s a big event coming up.
-Luckily, there are many more in the pipeline - such as Vienna Valentine’s meet in February, IGLA Worlds in NYC in June, and our own GLLAM in September.
+Luckily, there are many more in the pipeline - our next focus is our GLLAM event in London in September.

-What are some of the main challenges of running a sports club with over 400 members?
+What are some of the main challenges of running a sports club with so many members?

 Given the pool facilities available to you in London, is there a limit as to how big the club can grow?